About NMSS

 Activities which are organised by NMSS include:

-- Visits to a selection of national attractions including the National Museum of Australia, Australian War Memorial, Questacon Science Centre, National Art Gallery of Australia, and Old and New Parliament House.
+• Visits to a selection of national attractions such as the National Museum of Australia, Australian War Memorial, Questacon Science Centre, National Art Gallery of Australia, and Old and New Parliament House.

 Accommodation